Gavriil1/CI_PP4_TD/README.md

 <img src="docs/userstories/feedback-2.png">
 </details>

-11. As a user I would like to see the list of book the admin propose for self development, and visit Amazon website where I can buy it.
+11. As a user, I would like to see the list of books the admin proposes for self-development and visit the Amazon website where I can buy them.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |